WORKING MOM TIPS TO REMAIN BALANCED AND SUCCESSFUL

 Need more than just lazy ideas to make your life easier?
 Try these tips to go from a burnt out overworked mom to an accepting mom with balance.

 1. Don’t Idealize Perfect Sue on Instagram (made that name up, if you’re a Sue don’t be offended. 😛 )

 I am not a hater by any means, but have you ever seen the supermoms?
 She irons the clothes for the week of their four beautiful kids.
 Each morning there is a healthy breakfast with fruits.
-The house is spotless clean, I mean where to you hide the toys.
-Moreover, she is shape and well dress because she dedicates time for grooming.
+The house is spotless clean, I mean where do you hide the toys.
+Moreover, she is shape and well dress because she dedicates time to grooming.

-Most people are not going show you’re their flaws.
+Most people are not going to show you’re their flaws.
 With the world of so much judgemental, I don’t blame them.
-Which leads me into point two.
+Which leads me to point two.

 2. Remove the Shamers, Judger, and Bullies from Your Life ASAP.

 When I was pregnant with Des, I belonged to an October Baby Club.
 And boy where these moms MEAN and JUDGMENTAL.
 The sensitive topics were around sleep training, breast vs bottle-feed, and attachment parent vs independent parenting, backward car seat vs forward, and the list can go on.
 I joined the baby group to in hopes to bond, exchange stories, be supportive, and create friendships.
 WRONG.
 They were biting each other heads off and some of it felt like high school bullying.